CompVis/stable-diffusion/docs/features/INPAINTING.md

 1. Open image in GIMP.
 2. Layer->Transparency->Add Alpha Channel
-3. Use lasoo tool to select region to mask
+3. Use lasso tool to select region to mask
 4. Choose Select -> Float to create a floating selection
 5. Open the Layers toolbar (^L) and select "Floating Selection"
 6. Set opacity to a value between 0% and 99%